Prince Alexander von Fürstenberg: Personal life

-As a teen he lived in the Carlyle Hotel, two floors below duty-free shops owner Robert Warren Miller and his family; that is where he met Miller's youngest daughter Alexandra, who was three years his junior.
-They married on October 28, 1995, in a Catholic ceremony at the Church of St. Ignatius Loyola in New York City.
+As a teen, Fürstenberg lived in the Carlyle Hotel, two floors below duty-free shops owner Robert Warren Miller and his family; that is where he met Miller's youngest daughter Alexandra, who was three years his junior.
+Fürstenberg married Alexandra Miller on October 28, 1995 in a Catholic ceremony at the Church of St. Ignatius Loyola in New York City.
 They had two children, Talita Natasha (b.
 May 7, 1999) and Tassilo Egon Maximilian (b.
 August 26, 2001), who is named for his paternal great-grandfather.
 In 2002, they separated and were later divorced.
 He later announced his engagement to designer Alison "Ali" Kay, who gave birth to their son Leon in July 2012.
 Ali Kay gave birth to a second son Vito in June 2020 and on September 19, 2020, Kay's 36th birthday, the couple civilly married.

+In the 2024 documentary Diane von Furstenberg: Woman in Charge, it was acknowledged that Fürstenberg has had a lifelong muscle impairment condition, something which his mother didn't know about until his early 20s.
+Despite hardly seeing his mother by the early 1980s, Alexander has stated that there was still affection between them, and that he became close to her again after returning to the United States in the 1990s.